 Author – Aman Singh

 Electrical power is one of the most basic human needs today.
 However, when the main power supply is not available, temporary storage of power in batteries becomes essential.
 Lead acid battery is the oldest and the most widely used rechargeable battery, which was invented in 1859.
 These batteries find vast range of applications right from automobile ignition systems, to standby and uninterrupted power supply due to their low cost, robustness and ability to supply high surge currents.

 Lead acid batteries are made up of lead dioxide and metallic lead plates, which are dipped in sulfuric acid as their electrolyte.
 The high amount of lead used in these batteries is extremely toxic and is poisonous to humans as well as animals.
 During the manufacturing process, thousands of metric tons of lead fumes are released into the atmosphere by lead smelters.
 Even after proper disposal and recycling, more than 40,000 metric tons of this heavy metal end up in landfills every year.
 Moreover, sulfuric acid is also highly corrosive in nature.
 So there is an immediate need to look for viable alternatives to lead acid batteries for preventing lead’s detrimental effects on the environment.

-Newer and greener cell chemistries are being developed to replace this century-old lead acid battery technology to meet the power demands of our ever growing industries.
+Newer and greener cell chemistries are being developed to replace this century-old lead acid battery technology to meet the power demands of our ever-growing industry needs.
 Typically, a better battery technology needs to provide much higher energy density (amount of energy stored) and more cycle durability (number of charge-discharge cycles) than the lead acid battery.
-Here are some of the relatively safer and better alternatives that are available in India to replace the lead acid battery –
+Here are some of the relatively safer and better battery technology alternatives that are now available in India to replace the lead acid battery –